Can Physiotherapy help Shoulder Pain?

 - Mar 31

-- 4 min read
+- 3 min read

 Shoulder pain is a common complaint affecting people of all ages.
 It can result from injury, overuse, or underlying conditions such as arthritis or tendinitis.
 The shoulder joint is highly mobile, making it susceptible to instability and injury.
 Fortunately, physiotherapy is an effective, non-invasive treatment option for managing shoulder pain and restoring function.
-This booklet provides an overview of shoulder pain, its causes, symptoms, and how physiotherapy interventions can help.
+This article provides an overview of shoulder pain, its causes, symptoms, and how physiotherapy interventions can help.

 Understanding Shoulder Pain